zenstackhq/zenstack-docs/blog/check-function/index.md

 What's your preference?
 Leave a comment below!

-### 2. Cyclic relations
+### 2. Recursive relations

 The `zenstack` CLI checks for cycles in the `check` call graph and reports an error if it finds one.
 This is needed to prevent infinite loops during evaluation.
-However, there are cases where cyclic delegation is intentionally needed.
-For example, if you want to model a Google Drive-like system, you may end up with a self-cycle like this:
+However, there are cases where cyclic delegation is intentionally needed, especially in the case of recursion.
+For example, if you want to model a Google Drive-like system, you may end up with a recursion like this:

 ```zmodel
 model Folder {